kajotgames/phanos/README.md

 ## Handlers

-Each handler have `handler_name` argument.
+Each handler have `handler_name` attribute.
 This string can be used to delete handlers later with `phanos.profiler.delete_handler(handler_name)`.

 Records can be handled by these handlers: